savonet/book/workflow.md

 ```{.liquidsoap include="liq/playlist-check2.liq" from=1 to=-1}
 ```

-Here, we use the function `file.metadata` to request the metadata of the file corresponding to the request, and declare that we should play a file only if its genre is "Rock".
-Note that, at this point, the metadata of the file are not read by default so that we cannot use `request.metadata` (which returns only basic information such as the filename).
+Here, we use the function `request.read_metadata` to force the reading of the metadata for the request (this is not done by default at this point), obtain the metadata with `request.metadata`, and declare that we should play a file only if its genre is "Rock".

 If you only need to play one file, you can avoid creating a playlist with this file only, by using the operator `single` which loops on one file (it is also